Lace Bugs: What Are They And How To Get Rid Of Them

 Both nymphs and adult lace bugs suck the fluid from plants (like the plant scale bugs and spider mites) through the undersides of the leaves.

 This interferes with photosynthesis and causes stippling and discoloration of the leaf.
-You will usually see this severe damage in the later weeks of summer.
+You will usually see this severe damage to the leaf tissue in the later weeks of summer.

-Before the damage occurs, you may notice the spots of dark, shiny excrement on the undersides of your plants’ leaves.
-In very heavy infestations, this can actually drip onto the ground beneath the plants.
+Before the damage occurs, you may notice dark, shiny excrement spots on the undersides of your plant’s leaves or even on the upper leaf surface.
+This can drip onto the ground beneath the plants in very heavy infestations.

-When you see these symptoms, you can be fairly certain that you are dealing with lace bugs; however, some other types of pests also cause this kind of damage.
+When you see these symptoms, you can be fairly certain that you are dealing with lace bugs on plants; however, some other types of pests also cause this kind of damage.

 Among them are the following:

-If you are uncertain, use a magnifying glass to examine the damage and look for clues.
+If uncertain, use a magnifying glass to examine the damage and look for clues.
 If spider mites cause the infestation, the dark, shiny droppings will not be present.

-Additionally, mites cast webs and they also shed their skin with great frequency.
-You will see tiny mite skins cast about with a spider mite infestation.
+Additionally, mites cast webs and shed their skin with great frequency.
+Therefore, you will see tiny mite skins cast about with a spider mite infestation.

 Will Lace Bug Damage Kill My Plants?